Fistulina hepatica: Description

 The cap is 7–30 cm wide and 2–6 cm thick.
 Its shape resembles a large tongue and it is rough-surfaced.
 It is pinkish-red when young, darkening to reddish-brown with age.
 The stem, if present, is up to 5 cm long and 4 cm wide.
 The hymenium is creamy-white.
 The flesh bleeds a dull red juice when cut, which can cause stains.
 The cut flesh itself resembles meat.
 It is sour in taste.
 The spores are pink and the spore print pinkish.

 Similar species

 Lookalikes include Pseudofistulina radicata, Amylocystis lapponica, Ischnoderma resinosum, Leptoporus mollis, and Rhodofomes cajanderi.

 Distribution and habitat

 The species is commonly seen in Britain and the rest of Europe from July to October, but can also be found in North America, Australia, North Africa, and Southern Africa.

 It is fairly common, and can often be found on oaks and sweet chestnut, from August to the end of autumn, on either living or dead wood.
 It has a tendency to impart a reddish-brown stain to the living wood of oaks, creating a desirable timber type.
 In Australia, it can be found growing from wounds on Eucalyptus trees.
 It causes a brown rot on the trees which it infects.

+Fistulina hepatica growing on a decaying oak trunk.
+The specimen shows prominent red guttation droplets, a characteristic feature of young, actively growing fruit bodies.